What is a pituitary gland?

 Fertility

-Your doctor or nurse can tell you if treatment is likely to affect your fertility.
-We have more information about fertility in women and men.
+Your doctor or nurse can tell you if treatment is likely to affect your fertility (being able to get pregnant or make someone pregnant).
+We have more information about fertility.

 Clinical trials